astronomer/airflow-guides/guides/airflow-redshift.md

 an Airflow connection.
 In the Airflow UI, go to **Admin > Connections** and add the following connections:

-    - `redshift_default`: This is the default connection that Airflow Redshift components will use.
-If you use a name other than `redshift_default` for this connection, then it will have to be specified in the components that require a Redshift connection.
+    - `redshift_default`: This is the default connection that Airflow Redshift modules will use.
+If you use a name other than `redshift_default` for this connection, then it will have to be specified in the modules that require a Redshift connection.
 Use the following parameters for your new connection (all other fields can be left blank):

      ```yaml
      Connection ID: redshift_default